Open Country Mag: Features

+Open Country Mag’s work carries a symbolic and practical significance.
+It shows what is possible when African publications commit to longform storytelling: that the continent’s writers, thinkers, and cultural figures can be chronicled with nuance, rigour, and ambition.
+Even if its model is difficult to replicate at scale today, it establishes a blueprint, a proof of concept if you may, that longform in Africa is not only feasible but essential for documenting the intellectual and cultural life of the continent.

 Contributors include Dangarembga, Leila Aboulela, Diriye Osman, Chibundu Onuzo, Jamal Mahjoub, and Siphiwe Gloria Ndlovu.

 In March 2023, the magazine announced that it was now the publisher of Folio Nigeria, a content platform that was the exclusive media affiliate of CNN in Africa.
-The same year, it announced a fellowship for African curators.
+The same year, Open Country Mag announced a fellowship for African curators.